keyestudio/KS0801-Keyestudio-STEM-Programming-DIY-Button-Piano-Learning-Kit/docs/Microbit/Microbit.md

 - Make sure that the USB cable is working.
 Does the cable works on another computer?
 If not, find a different cable to use.
 Some cables may only provide a power connection and don’t actually transfer data.
 - Try another USB port on your computer.
 - Is the cable good but you still can’t see the **MICROBIT** drive?
 Hmm, you might have a problem with your micro:bit.
-- Try the additional steps described in the [falut finding](https://support.microbit.org/support/solutions/articles/19000024000-fault-finding-with-a-micro-bit) at microbit.org.
+- Try the additional steps described in the [fault finding](https://support.microbit.org/support/solutions/articles/19000024000-fault-finding-with-a-micro-bit) at microbit.org.
 - If this doesn’t help, you can create a [support ticket](https://support.microbit.org/support/tickets/new) to notify the Micro:bit Foundation of the problem.
 If you do so, **skip the rest of these steps**.

 ------